24 Sep How to Build a Modular Home for Under $150K

 At this point, you have about $70,000 to invest in “extras.”
 Do you want a basement?
 Garage?
 Will you want to invest in upgraded appliances?
 Consider which items can’t be added later and decide if they are important to you.
 For instance, it’s not really possible to go back later and add a basement.

-Here’s an artists rendition of what your home could look like if you added a porch & garage (not priced below)
+Here’s an artists rendition of what this ranch home could look like if you added a porch & garage (not priced below)

 Here’s the estimated total price of your new modular home (not including the porch and garage):